Frédéric Frans: Partick Thistle

 He joined the club in October 2014 on a three-month contract, having been out of contract at his previous club, Lierse, earlier in the year.
 Frans revealed that he was all set to join Leeds United, but the move fell through after the club sacked Dave Hockaday and find then club's owner Massimo Cellino strange the way he ran the club.
 Frans also stated that after leaving Lierse, he was keen to play abroad.

 Frans made his debut for the club in a 0–0 draw against St Johnstone in the Scottish Premiership.
 On 15 December 2014, Frans agreed an extension to his contract, keeping him at the club until 2016.
 Frans then scored his first goal for the Jags in 2–2 draw away to Kilmarnock on 24 January 2015.
 Frans then scored his second goal for the club in a 2–1 win over Ross County.
 Frans collected the ball and unleashed a 30-yard shot past the keeper into the net.
 In his first season at Partick Thistle, Frans made twenty-two appearances and scored two times in all competitions.

 Dundee United

 After two seasons back at Lierse, Frans signed for Scottish Championship club Dundee United in June 2018.
 On 2 September 2019, Dundee United announced that Frans had left the club, having made 25 appearances and scoring two goals while with the club.

+Return to Belgium

+After leaving Dundee United, Frans returned to Belgium on 4 September 2019, signing for Lierse Kempenzonen in the Belgian First Division B.

+On 2 January 2020 Frans moved to Beerschot VA, the club honouring a verbal agreement to release him should a higher‑level opportunity arise.

+He helped Beerschot win promotion to the Jupiler Pro League at the end of the COVID-19-affected 2019–20 campaign and, having become a defensive mainstay, extended his contract until 2023 the following August.

+Frans's 2021–22 season was curtailed when he ruptured an Achilles tendon against KV Mechelen on 17 October 2021.

+After a ten‑month recovery he returned on 19 August 2022, featuring in a 1–0 win over Beveren.

+Injury problems persisted, but he played eight of ten promotion‑play‑off matches—six as a substitute—before announcing his retirement.
+His final professional appearance came on 13 May 2023, a home defeat to former club Lierse Kempenzonen.

+Two weeks later he released a farewell video confirming his retirement from professional football.

 International career

-Frans has represented Belgium at various youth levels, from under 18 to under 20.